vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Manually Adding Packages.md

 Some packages will have installation instructions in their documentation, and it's important to exhaust that information first.

 #### Finding package versions
-In the documentation's **Changelog** tab versions are in the header for each release, e.g. `5.0.1`.
+In the documentation's **Changelog** tab versions are in the header for each release, for example `5.0.1`.
 This number may contain a suffix, e.g. `5.0.0-pre.2`.
 Not all versions are compatible with all Unity releases.
 You may have to [upgrade or downgrade versions](https://docs.unity3d.com/Manual/upm-ui-update.html) to match your release.
 :::